Which city is cheaper, Cannes or Marseille?

 Foodies will find both Marseille and Cannes both to be unique destinations.

-Cannes has long been recognized as a culinary destination.
+Many restaurants in Cannes have been singled out for their culinary prowess.
 The city is known for its fresh seafood and produce, local markets, and innovative chefs.
 There are also a number of traditional dishes that you should try in town including bouillabaisse, daube, and farcis niçois.

 Both Marseille and Cannes have similar vibes after the sun sets.